Marc Murphy (chef)

-Early career
+Career

-Murphy graduated from Fryeburg Academy in 1988 and attended school at the Institute of Culinary Education.
+Murphy graduated from Fryeburg Academy in 1988 and attended school at the Institute of Culinary Education in New York.
 He began his culinary career as a line cook at Prix Fixe in New York.
 By the mid-1990s, he was a sous-chef at Layla in New York and in 1996, became the executive chef at Cellar in the Sky, also in New York.
 From 1997 to 2000, he was the co-owner and executive chef of La Fourchette.
 In 2000, he also became the executive chef at Chinoiserie as well as the partner and co-owner of Le Couteau.